Hash-2003/hr-intelligence-platform/README.md

 # HR Intelligence Platform

-HR Intelligence Platform is an LLM-powered backend system for HR request routing, memory-aware agent orchestration, audit logging, controlled HR document ingestion, and traceable policy-grounded response generation.
+HR Intelligence Platform is an LLM-powered backend system for HR request routing, memory-aware agent orchestration, audit logging, controlled HR document ingestion, traceable policy-grounded response generation, email-like webhook intake, and risk-based human review.

 The project started as a technical challenge implementation and is now being extended into a more complete AI engineering platform.